Tha Chin River: Regional names

 The Tha Chin river has many regional names.
-After it splits from Chao Phraya river at Chai Nat, it is called Makham Thao River; while passing Suphan Buri it is the Suphan River; while passing Nakhon Pathom it becomes the Nakhon Chai Si river.
+After it splits from Chao Phraya River at Chai Nat, it is called Makham Thao River or Khlong Makham Thao; while passing Suphan Buri it is the Suphan River; while passing Nakhon Pathom it becomes the Nakhon Chai Si River.
 Only near its mouth at Samut Sakhon does it become the Tha Chin River, named after the former name of Samut Sakhon.
 The name Tha Chin is the convention used in most scientific documents.

+The name "Tha Chin" literally means "Chinese pier."
+More than a thousand years ago, the area where the river now flows, in what is today Samut Sakhon province, was home to a large Chinese community.
+Their descendants still live there today.
+For this reason, the area is also known in the Teochew dialect as "Leng Kia Chu" (龍仔厝; pinyin: lóng zǐ cuò), which means "home of the descendants of the dragon."

 Tributaries

 Tributaries of the Tha Chin include Huai Krasiao, Huai Mae Thawip, Khlong Chorakhe Sam Phan, and Khlong Bang Len.

 Tha Chin basin

 The Tha Chin drains a total area of 13,681 km2.
 The Tha Chin Basin is part of the Chao Phraya Watershed.

-Past journey
+Passenger boats of the river

-In the past, there used to be passenger boats running back and forth on the Tha Chin River from Suphan Buri to Tha Tian Pier in Bangkok.
-From time to time, passengers will disembark at Wat Ngiu Rai Railway Station to travel by train to Bangkok.
-The passenger boat business is owned by the private company Suphan Steam Packet Company.
+In the past, passenger boats used to run back and forth along the Tha Chin river, from Suphan Buri to Tha Tian pier in Bangkok.
+Occasionally, passengers would disembark at Wat Ngiu Rai railway station to continue their journey to Bangkok by train.
+The passenger boat service was operated by a private company, the Suphan Steam Packet Company.

-Later, when land transportation is more prosperous and convenient.
-Therefore, water transportation is sluggish.
-The passenger navigation business on the Tha Chin River therefore ceased in the early 1960's.
+Later, as land transportation developed and became more convenient, water travel declined.
+As a result, the passenger boat service on the Tha Chin river came to an end in the early 1960s.